ShibamCrS/Tofa/README.md

 ## License

-TOFA is licensed under the terms of the GNU GENERAL PUBLIC LICENSE Version 3.
+TOFA is licensed under the BSD 2-Clause License.
 See [LICENSE](LICENSE) for more details.

 <br />
 <br />